 Howard University Professor Dr. Greg Carr tweeted, “On #CincoDeMayo remember Battle of Puebla & Mexico’s anti-slavery roots & Black-Brown unity in resistance to settler colonialism.
 The holiday marks the fact that, on this day in 1862, Mexico struck a blow against the invaders.”
 Carr suggests the following readings for further study on the topic.

 The Mexican Revolution was a defining moment in the history of race relations, impacting both Mexican and African Americans.
-For black Westerners, 1910–1920 did not represent the clear-cut promise of populist power, but a reordering of the complex social hierarchy which had, since the nineteenth century, granted them greater freedom in the borderlands than in the rest of the United States.
-Despite its lasting significance, the story of Black Americans along the Mexican border has been sorely underreported in the annals of U.S. history.
-Gerald Horne brings the tale to life in Black and Brown.
-[Publishers’s description.]
+For Black Westerners, 1910–1920 did not represent the clear-cut promise of populist power, but a reordering of the complex social hierarchy which had, since the 19th century, granted them greater freedom in the borderlands than in the rest of the United States.
+[Publisher’s description.]

 This study uses the participation of people of African ancestry in New Spain’s militias as a prism for examining race relations, racial identity, racial categorization, and issues of social mobility for racially stigmatized groups in colonial Mexico.
-By 1793, nearly 10 percent of New Spain’s population was made up of people who could trace some African ancestry — people subject to more legal disabilities and social discrimination than mestizos, who in turn fell below white creoles, who in turn fell below the Spanish-born, in the stratified and caste-like society of colonial Spanish America.
-The originality of this study lies in approaching race via a single, important institution, the military.
+By 1793, nearly 10 percent of New Spain’s population was made up of people who could trace some African ancestry.
 Read more.